egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Tedious but common, uh?

-# Faked Zone Cut?
+# DNSSEC Zone Cut

 What if we can have our own DNSSEC-capable TLD or even sub-TLD on top of the existing DNSSEC trees?

-What if we can fake the parent DS?
+What if we can pre-validate the parent DS?

 We could get the following zones to call our own and have it DNSSEC'd based on our own public key.